TAMU-Vertical-Flight-Design/Flight_Testing_Setup/README.md

 [Step 6.](RTK_and_BaseStation_Setup.md) Setup RTK and configure the base station.

 Step 7.
 Run spin test and verify the propellors spin the right direction.

+Note, this tutorial is not completed as of 3/22/26.
+Take caution when preparing for flight testing.